Banking & General Financial Awareness

 Banking & General Financial Awareness Multiple Choice Questions (MCQs) and Answers with explanation for All Banking Exams of 2024-25 such as IBPS Bank PO, IBPS Bank Clerical, RRB PO and Clerical, SBI PO and SBI Clerical, IBPS Recruitments, RBI Grade B and RBI Banking Examinations.

-21. Which of the following is component of capital market?
+21. Which of the following is also known as Prepaid Debit cards?

 Show Answer